 Technology can also help you stay better connected to your customers.
-Customer Display Systems are a tool that serves many purposes – another use is as a means to collect customer information for your CRM and Loyalty Program.
-By using a customer facing screen, while you’re ringing up an order – your customer can learn about and join your loyalty program!
+Customer display systems can serve many purposes.
+Leverage them as a means to collect customer information for your customer relationship management (CRM) and loyalty program.
+By using a customer-facing screen, while you’re ringing up an order, your customer can easily learn about and join your loyalty program!

 And with the popularity of loyalty programs, the return on investment is often met with just a few loyal members.
 It’s important to build a program that benefits both your bakery as well as your diners.
-The most successful programs are those that keep diners engaged – think the gamification of Starbucks’ loyalty program that keeps customers coming back to earn gold stars.
+The most successful programs are those that keep diners engaged.
+Consider the gamification of Starbucks’ loyalty program that keeps customers coming back to earn gold stars.